 Key Facts from WHO (2016)

 - Depression is a common mental disorder.
-Globally, more than 350 million people of all ages suffer from depression.
+Globally, an estimated 350 million people of all ages suffer from depression.

 - More women are affected by depression than men.

 - At its worst, depression can lead to suicide.